panda-re/panda/docs/tainted_instructions.md

      applying taint labels to search string of length 44  @ p=0x00000000c53bec50
      ******************************************************************************

-And, at the end of the run, you will see the tainted instruction output:
+And, at the end of the run, you will see the tainted instructions:

     uninit taint plugin
     asid = 503d000